How to Avoid Unnecessary Match Losses

 If we look at other tournaments, such as in sports, bribery and collusion are harshly punished.
 This is probably because they're spectator sports; the spectators want there to actually be a game, not just a mutually beneficial split.
 Magic is ...kind of a spectator sport?
 Wizards certainly likes to publicize its tournaments and get coverage, but there's still a big difference between something like football and Magic.
 In a football tournament, every game is going to have spectators.
 But in Magic, the spectators are only relevant for the top tables; most players are playing for their own enjoyment, not for the crowd.

-And in fact we have seen Wizards start instituting different rules for high level play that's intended primarily for spectators.
-Members of the Magic Pro League aren't allowed to intentionally draw in high level tournaments, which is not a rule that applies to lower level tournaments.
+And in fact we have seen Wizards start instituting different rules for spectator-oriented play.
+Members of the Magic Pro League aren't allowed to intentionally draw in high level tournaments, which is not a rule that applies to other competitors or lower level tournaments.
 So why don't they do the same thing for bribery?
-Why not ban bribery on coverage, and allow them everywhere else?
+They could, for example, ban bribery on coverage or within the top 8, but allow it everywhere else.
 And why is there an exception for the finals?
 Surely if you want the spectators to get a good show, the finals would be the most exciting thing to watch, and that's the match Wizards would least want to be a draw or concession?

 And what about Collusion?
 Why are we ok with intentional draws when two players decide to do it on their own, but it suddenly becomes a problem once other players are involved?
 The "we want the spectators to be entertained" hypothesis does not resolve any of these questions.